patrickfriar/PSE-July-2018/README.md

 Production Release  07-11-2018

+What was fixed?

 Removed `!important` from line 141 of /styles/slide-show.css

+Why was this fixed?

-The style `color: #ffffff !important` color assignment for the slide show heading forced all carousel headings to appear in white, and ignore any custom colors set within the control panel.
+The style `color: #ffffff !important` color assignment for the slide show heading classes `.slide-show-render-full .slide-heading` forced all carousel headings to appear in White, and ignore any custom colors set within the carousel controls of the control panel.

+Steps for testing & resolution

 -Applied base munchen theme
 -Set red and blue heading colors for carousel slides